20 Unbelievable Zero Waste Gift Ideas

 Low waste gifts are the perfect addition to any eco-friendly kitchen and your friend will definitely up their gifting game when it’s time to treat you.

-I always love getting and giving sustainable books.
+I have always loved getting and giving sustainable books.
 The gift of knowledge is so powerful.
 It provides us with the information we need to make better choices and with food waste being what it is, a book about reducing it makes it almost to the top of the list.
-Books can be found in secondhand book stores and antique markets, one of my favourite things to shop for!
-Books also make great zero waste birthday gifts!
+Books can be found in secondhand bookstores and antique markets, one of my favorite things to shop for!
+Books also make great zero-waste birthday gifts!

 The Zero-Waste Chef Anne-Marie Bonneau shares all kinds of ways to turn food scraps into delicious meals.
 Not only does this help reduce food waste, it actually ends up saving you a ton of money too.
 The recipes are super simple and easy to follow.
 I love to cook and this book has given me so many ideas to reduce my own food waste.

 16. DIY Zero Waste Gift For The Newbie

 Create a basket for your loved one filled with all of your favourite things.
 I simply love this idea, for a few reasons.
 You pick the items to go into the basket—items that you know the receiver will love and possibly need.
 Don’t get me wrong, I love a well-curated gift basket, but this idea helps you to make it much more personalized.
 By using a pretty basket, you can eliminate the need for wrapping paper and all the waste that comes with it.